adamdecaf/distributed/README.md

 - [ ] Persisted (on disk for now) write ahead logs
 - [ ] Distributed crawling layer with resilient resurrection
+- [ ] Work requestor service (in crawler) for pulling work when able
 - [ ] Full integration tests for failure cases
+- [ ] "Slow" website which delays responses often